UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 ### Goal

-In this codelab, you'll get to play around with ClounFront.
+In this codelab, you'll get to play around with CloudFront.
 - You'll set up CloudFront via the AWS GUI
 - You'll test latency
 - You'll issue an invalidation